 The Office of the Senior LGBT Coordinator is currently seeking interns.

 Internships in the Center for Faith-based and Community Initiatives (CFBCI)

 The Center for Faith-Based and Community Initiatives is currently seeking interns.

 Internships in the Bureau for Legislative and Public Affairs

 Information on internships with the Bureau for Legislative and Public Affairs is available at the LPA Internships page.

 Internships in the Office of the General Counsel

 General Counsel: Information on legal internships for law students is available at the Legal Internships page.

 Internships in the Office of Transition Initiatives

-The Office of Transition Initiatives is currently seeking volunteer student interns for summer and fall 2014.
+The Office of Transition Initiatives is currently seeking volunteer student interns for spring, summer and fall 2015.